ndd21/PHYS281/docs/exercises.md

 ### Exercise {{ counter() }}

 !!! question "Part 1"
-    Create an 3x4 (3 rows, 4 columns) array using a list of lists, where each value in the array is initialised to be 1.
+    Create an $3 \times 4$ (3 rows, 4 columns) array using a list of lists, where each value in the array is initialised to be 1.

 ??? info "Solution"